How can my not-for-profit organisation receive funding from ShareGift Australia?

 Can donors send their share sale donation form to their nominated charity?

 or mail to GPO Box 4370 Melbourne VIC 3001.
-The forms should not be returned to the ASX company, registry or charitable organisation.
+The forms should not be returned to the ASX company, registry or nominated charity.

 If a shareholder nominates a particular charity, do their share sale proceeds go directly to that charity?